 External valuers are involved for valuation of the investment properties and any involvement of external valuers is determined annually by the directors.
-External Valuers are normally appointed every three years.
+External valuers are normally appointed every three years.
 The directors decide, after discussions with the external valuer, which valuation techniques and inputs to use for each case.
 At each reporting date, the directors assess the values of the investment properties which are required to be remeasured or re-assessed as per the accounting policies.
 For this analysis, the directors verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to relevant documents including the contracts.
 The directors also compare the change in the value of the Group's and the Company's Properties with relevant external sources to determine whether the change is reasonable.
-A director's valuation was performed for land and buildings classified as investment property as at 30 June 2020 and 30 June 2019.
-The last independent valuation of these land and buildings was performed as at June 30,2018.
-For the quantitative disclosure for the land and buildings under revaluation model are disclosed in the note 31.
+The last independent valuation of these land and buildings was performed as at June 30, 2021 by Broll Indian Ocean Limited, a specialist in valuing these types of assets.
+For the quantitative disclosure for the land and buildings under revaluation model are disclosed in the note 32.

-THE G ROUP THE CO MPANY 2020 2019 2020 2019 Rs.
-Rs.
-Rs.
-Rs.
-Rental income derived from investment properties 311,000 3,804,912 13,877,957 3,804,912 Direct operating expenses (including repairs and maintenance) generating rental income (included in cost of sales) (552,476) (1,106,509) (552,476) (1,106,509) Direct operating expenses (including repairs and maintenance) that did not generate rental income (included in cost of sales) (177,613) (112,265) (177,613) (112,265) (Loss)/ profit arising from investment properties carried at fair value (419,089) 2,586,138 13,147,868 2,586,138
+THE GI ROUP THE CO MPANY 2021 2020 2021 2020 Rs Rs Rs Rs Rental income derived from investment properties - 311,000 19,495,350 13,877,957 Direct operating expenses (including repairs and maintenance) generating rental income (included in cost of sales) (305,978) (552,476) (305,978) (552,476) Direct operating expenses (including repairs and maintenance) that did not generate rental income (included in cost of sales) (235,937) (177,613) (235,937) (177,613) (Loss)/ profit arising from investment properties carried at fair value (541,915) (419,089) 18,953,435 13,147,868